-The first point of contact for questions and concerns relating to your online course is your instructor, who will provide you instructions on how to proceed.
+The first point of contact for questions and concerns relating to an online course is the course instructor, who will provide instructions on how to proceed.
 For technical assistance or to report a problem, Harding's e-Learning Help Desk is available Monday - Friday between 8:00 a.m. - 5:00 p.m.
 CST.